 Both Supreme and Supreme Plus include a standard premium break once five policy years are completed.
 You can defer up to 12 months of premiums.
 The cover continues in full during the break.
 A minimum five-year gap is required between breaks, and the break cannot be used in the final year of the premium payment term.
 During a break, any claim payout is reduced by the deferred premium amount.
 The request must be submitted at least 30 days before the policy anniversary (15 days for monthly payers).

-Supreme Plus extends this: female policyholders can trigger a premium break after just two years in case of pregnancy or the death of a spouse, without waiting for the five-year threshold.
+Supreme Plus extends this.
+Female policyholders can trigger a premium break after just two years in case of pregnancy or the death of a spouse, without waiting for the five-year threshold.

 Spouse cover add-on